neondatabase/website/content/docs/reference/cli-create-app.md

 ### Neon project branches

-Regardless of whether you created a new Neon project or used an existing Neon project, the `create-app` command creates a development branch, which you can see on your project's **Branches** page in the Neon Console.
+Whether you created a new Neon project or selected an existing one, the `create-app` command creates a development branch in your Neon project, which you can see on the **Branches** page.

 ![Neon project branches page](/docs/reference/create_app_neon_project_branches.png)

-To get acquainted with Neon's branching feature and how you can use branching in your development workflow, see [Database Branching Workflows](https://neon.tech/flow).
+To get acquainted with Neon's database branching feature and how you can use branching in your development workflow, see [Database Branching Workflows](https://neon.tech/flow).

 ## Your local app directory

 After running the `create-app` command, you can explore your new bootstrapped app in your local app directory.
-It will appear similar the the following, depending on your selections:
+It will appear similar to the following, depending on your selections:

 ![local app directory](/docs/reference/create_app_local_dir.png)